Barsik-Barbosik/Zoom-Firmware-Editor/README.md

-# ZOOM Firmware Editor
+# Zoom Firmware Editor
-ZOOM Firmware Editor is a software for modifying guitar/bass multi-effects pedal firmware updater files.
+Zoom Firmware Editor is a software for modifying guitar/bass multi-effects pedal firmware updater files.
 It can be used for adding, removing, swapping effects; modifying drum patterns and replacing drum sample sounds.

 ![Application screenshot](screenshot.png)